 4. Use strong passwords and change them regularly.
 Also, consider using two factor authentication for added security.

-5. Use different passwords for different websites/services or consider using a reputable password managment tool.
+5. Use different passwords for different websites/services or consider using a reputable password management tool.

 6. Encrypt any sensitive data and do not send passwords or other sensitive data via email unencrypted.